-In the event that parents can not be contacted and a message has been left, our policy will be to continue to attempt to make contact with the parents every hour.
-In the interim, we will ensure that the qualified first aider, appointed person or another member of staff remains with the pupil/ student until the parents can be contacted and arrive (as required).
+In the event that parents cannot be contacted and a message has been left, our policy will be to continue to attempt to make contact with the parents every hour.
+In the interim, we will ensure that the qualified first aider, appointed person or another member of staff remains with the pupil/student until the parents can be contacted and arrive (as required).

-In the event that the pupil requires hospital treatment and the parents can not be contacted prior to attendance, the qualified first aider/appointed person/another member of staff will accompany the student to hospital and remain with them until the parents can be contacted and arrive at the hospital.
+In the event that the pupil requires hospital treatment and the parents cannot be contacted prior to attendance, the qualified first aider/appointed person/another member of staff will accompany the student to hospital and remain with them until the parents can be contacted and arrive at the hospital.

 All accidents requiring first aid treatment are to be recorded on the minor accident form if it involves a pupil.
-For more serious accidents/ incidents use the online JHS2 for pupils & the JHS1 for staff, visitors etc.
+For more serious accidents/incidents use the online form for pupils & for staff, visitors etc.

-All accidents requiring hospital treatment will be reported to the H&S Manager immediately in line with RIDDOR.
-There will then be an accident investigation by the H&S manager and relevant staff.
+All accidents requiring hospital treatment will be reported to the head of estates immediately in line with RIDDOR.
+There will then be an accident investigation by the head of estates and relevant staff.

-4. Supporting Pupils with a Medical Condition
+4. Supporting pupils with a medical condition